ddjain/http-health-check-pro/README.md

 # HTTP Health Check Pro

-A professional GitHub Action that performs HTTP health checks on specified URLs with advanced features like retry logic, response time monitoring, and webhook notifications.
-Perfect for ensuring your services are up and running before or after deployment.
+Advanced HTTP health check with retry logic, response time monitoring, and webhook notifications.
+Perfect for ensuring your services are up and running.

 ## 🚀 Features